VachikKh/Barcode/README.md

 # Barcode
 This project finds barcode in the image.

-Tu run the project firs install requirnement.txt by typing in linux terminal.
+Tu run the project firs install requirements.txt by typing in linux terminal.

-pip install -r requirnement.txt
+pip install -r requirements.txt

 To test for the image run this command.